juucustodio/xamarin-docs.pt-br/docs/xamarin-forms/app-fundamentals/navigation/index.md

 ## <a name="tabbedpagetabbed-pagemd"></a>[TabbedPage](tabbed-page.md)

-O [`TabbedPage`](xref:Xamarin.Forms.TabbedPage) do Xamarin.Forms consiste em uma lista de guias e uma área de detalhes maior, com cada guia carregando conteúdo na área de detalhes.
+A [`TabbedPage`](xref:Xamarin.Forms.TabbedPage) do Xamarin.Forms consiste em uma lista de guias e uma área do detalhe maior, com cada guia carregando conteúdo na área do detalhe.

 ## <a name="carouselpagecarousel-pagemd"></a>[CarouselPage](carousel-page.md)